hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/4-PROFINET-IO/2-Settings-PROFINET-IO-Controller.md

 <br>

-##### 9. Perform a network scan.
+##### 9. Network Scan

 {% hint style="info" %}
 \.
-The PROFINET IO controller supports the network scan function.
+The PROFINET IO controller supports the Network Scan function.
 {% endhint %}

 {% hint style="info" %}
 \.
-Right-click the PROFINET IO master device and then click the network scan menu.
+Right-click the PROFINET IO master device and click Network Scan.
 {% endhint %}

 ![[Figure 1.3.4.2-14 Network Scan]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/4-PROFINET-IO/2-Master_setting/image_14.png>)

 {% hint style="warning" %}
 \.
-If there is no registered GSDML file, the slave information will appear when a network scan is performed, but registration will not be possible.
+If there is no GSDML file registered, the slave information will appear when the Network Scan function is performed, but registration is not possible.
 {% endhint %}

 ![[Figure 1.3.4.2-15 Network Scan]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/4-PROFINET-IO/2-Master_setting/image_15.png>)

 {% hint style="info" %}
 \.
-If the GSDML files are normally registered, slave devices can be added through the network scan function.
+If a GSDML file is normally registered, a slave device can be added using the Network Scan function.
 {% endhint %}

 ![[Figure 1.3.4.2-16 Network Scan]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/4-PROFINET-IO/2-Master_setting/image_16.png>)